Aiswarya125/service/README.md

 # Service

-This project is to demonstrate the services and dependency injection
+This project is to demonstrate the services and dependency injection.

 Service is a broad category encompassing any value, function, or feature that an application needs.
 A service is typically a class with a narrow, well-defined purpose.
 It should do something specific and do it well.A component should use services for tasks that don't involve the view or application logic.
 Services are good for tasks such as fetching data from the server, validating user input, or logging directly to the console.